Defining the cellular logic of organ architecture

 How do tissues remember their shape?

-When our tissues are damaged, their architecture is often lost, leaving behind simplified or scarred structures with reduced functionality.
+When our tissues are damaged, their specialized architecture is often lost, leaving behind simplified or scarred structures with reduced functionality.